-I’m talking about THE FEAR.
+I am talking about THE FEAR.
 The one we all have.
-The one we don’t have a name for that stops us dead in our tracks like a Deer transfixed by the blinding pearlescent fog lights of your Audi.
-Put yourself in that animal's hooves, somewhere along the entire navigational timeline of your life, you made a decision or decisions that brought it to this point.
-Did it let fear dictate direction?
-Standing with its pants down in front of a fast moving, rapidly approaching metallic beast made of not four but four hundred horses barreling down upon you, eight thousand RPMs, screaming move or watch your entire existence come to an end.
+The one we don’t have a name for that stops us dead in our tracks like Deer transfixed by the blinding pearlescent fog lights of some Audi.
+Put yourself in that animal's hooves, somewhere along the entire navigational timeline of your life, you made a decision or decisions that brought you to this point.
+To this spot in the road.
+Do you let fear dictate your direction?
+Standing with your metaphorical pants down in front of a fast-moving, rapidly approaching 4000 lbs metallic beast made of not four but four hundred horses barreling down upon you, eight thousand RPMs, screaming move or watch your entire existence come to an end.
 I am Shiva destroyer of worlds.
 Do we let it destroy us?
-Do we cower in its shadow and let it dictate the direction of our own lives?
+Do we cower in its shadow and let it dictate the direction of our lives?
 An enemy stands at our gates and the last white flag was just used to bandage your arm.
 So, I ask you, dear friend, what do we do now?
 Do we run?
 Or reload?
-The Belroq rises from its ashen tomb, breathing fire into the air, standing between us and our path, threatening our very existence, our very freedom, our very lives.
-Sure, we face total and absolute annihilation, but will we let it ruin that which we have worked so hard for?
+The Belroq rises from its ashen tomb, breathing fire into the air, standing between us and our chosen path, threatening our very existence, our very freedom, our very lives.
+Sure, we face total and absolute annihilation, but what a meager cost to wager against victory.
+Will we let it ruin that which we have worked so hard for?
 Will we give in now after we've come so far?

 |Second WWF picture used in this blog.
 Suck it.|

-No. We take a stand and fight back because fear isn't real.
+No. We stand and fight back because fear isn't real.
 It's an invention to make our lives easier, like money or the internet.
 It's an efficient and expedited route to the end.
 An unobstructed EZ-pass lane to a life of blindingly bland boredom and missed opportunities.
 How do we combat this dark shapeless force with inexhaustible resources?
 You may think simple confidence will help, or mental fortitude, but you'd be wrong.
 The left side of the brain can't help you.
-It's near sightedness clouds your vision.
+It's nearsightedness clouds your vision.
 And the right brain especially can't help.
 It tells us to be reasonable, use logic, compute the risks, tally the total, and the odds always come back heavily favored against, but you can't destroy, eliminate, or even subdue fear.
 It will always be there and we just don't have time for false dichotomies.
 Slam the over.
 Roll the dice.
 Why not?
 Who cares?
 Fuck it.
-According to Mark Twain there is only one resistance to fear and it's not logic, reason, or confidence.
+According to Mark Twain, there is only one resistance to fear and it's not logic, reason, or confidence.
 It's conqueror, it's vanquisher, it's master...is courage, and that comes from someplace else.